-Today, Yelm is mostly a bedroom community for families who are employed in Olympia, Tacoma or Centralia, attracting a large number of military personnel within close proximity to JBLM .
-Yelm is also adjacent Ramtha's School of Enlightenment which draws thousands of students to the area from around the world for events throughout the year.
+Today, Yelm is mostly a bedroom community for families who are employed in Olympia, Tacoma or Centralia, attracting a large number of military personnel within proximity to JBLM.

 Gig Harbor is one of the most picturesque small cities in America.
 The city was named from the Wilkes Expedition in which the crew entered the harbor in a longboat called a "captain's gig".
-These three fisherman rowed from British Columbia to Gig Harbor and decided to stay.
+Three fishermen rowed from British Columbia to Gig Harbor and decided to stay.